ChristianMLand/Tazkr-Flask-React/README.md

 - React Beautiful Dnd

 # TODO
-- keep track of edited column titles with websockets - IN PROGRESS
 - implement share button creating board row in database - IN PROGRESS
     - use data from localstorage if exists
     - redirect to the view of the created board - DONE